MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/supported-languages.md

 ## Choose your language settings

-Customer Service Insights detects your language based on the language preferences on your computer.
+The list of languages is shown in the product is based on the language preferences and regional settings obtained from your device and browser settings.

 The way you access and change these preferences may vary depending on your operating system and browser.

-### Microsoft Edge
+### Windows 10 and Microsoft Edge

 For details about changing languages in Windows 10 and Edge, see [Change the display language in Microsoft Windows 10 and Microsoft Edge](https://support.microsoft.com/help/4496404/windows-10-manage-the-input-and-display-language#display_language).